slremy/remy-robotics-tools/owimotorcontroller/readme.txt

 	binaries exist for many distributions
 	for windows, use libusb-win32

-To do an in source build, in the directory where the library was downloaded:
+To do an out of source build, in the directory where the library was downloaded:

 mkdir build
 cd build